NetworkWormz/NetworkAutomation/README.md

 # NetworkAutomation
-This is about the Automate your Networking Skills.
+This is about how to Automate your Networking Skills.